A Behavioral Wellness Supplement You Can Feel Confident In — Backed by Our 100% Money-Back Guarantee.

 Conclusion

-Chamomile: A Gentle Herb for Soothing Canine Behaviors
+Chamomile: A Gentle Herb for Supporting Calm Canine Behavior

-Chamomile, often associated with tea, is a popular herb renowned for its calming properties.
-Both Matricaria recutita (German Chamomile) and Chamaemelum nobile (Roman Chamomile) have been used in traditional medicine across cultures.
-Scientific studies have explored Chamomile’s potential in addressing anxiety, stress, and related behavioral challenges in animals and humans.
-This section sheds light on the evidence supporting Chamomile’s benefits for dogs.
+Chamomile, often associated with tea, is a popular herb renowned for its soothing properties.
+Both Matricaria recutita (German Chamomile) and Chamaemelum nobile (Roman Chamomile) have a long history of use in traditional medicine across cultures.
+Scientific studies have examined Chamomile’s potential to support relaxation, modulate stress responses and contribute to balanced behavior in humans and animals.
+This section summarizes key findings that help explain why Chamomile is frequently included in canine behavioral wellness supplements.

 Reference: Amsterdam, J. D., Li, Y., Soeller, I., Rockwell, K., Mao, J. J., & Shults, J. (2009).
 A randomized, double-blind, placebo-controlled trial of oral Matricaria recutita (chamomile) extract therapy for generalized anxiety disorder.
 Journal of Clinical Psychopharmacology, 29(4), 378–382.